1EdTech/lets-build-an-extended-transcript/tutorial-1/README.md

 You should see something this:

 <table class="image">
-<caption align="bottom">Our transcript should now have one competency in it.</caption>
+<caption align="bottom">Our transcript should now have one competency record in it.</caption>
 <tr><td><img src="images/6.png" /></td></tr>
 </table>

 What if Amy is still working on this competency?
-This this:
+Try this:

 ```
 {